Go Back Up

 With an HRA, you reimburse employees for their qualifying medical expenses, such as out-of-pocket expenses for prescriptions or office visits.
 Depending on the HRA you offer, you can also reimburse employees for their individual health insurance premiums.
 That way, your employees can purchase the coverage that best fits their needs.

-You set monthly allowances for your employees to use on their medical expenses, with unused funds rolling over until the end of the benefit year.
+You set monthly allowances for your employees to use on their medical expenses.
+Unused funds roll over until the end of the benefit year.
 These reimbursements are tax-free for both employers and employees.

 Three of the most popular types of HRAs include: